 lucky for a house, around the corner a little house.

-a number too, and so the address on its street.
+number too, if a set, and so the address on its street

-least seven windows more, if one counts so far.
+there are at least seven windows more, if one counts that far.

 but all cardinal directions are four more. they are eight.

-i am very simple and mild; i am very gentle and even.
+i would be very simple and mild; very gentle and even.

 and there is a tree, see, and for a number it could be ...